nusretipek/Dual-Elo-Rating/Simulation/README.md

 # Simulation

-This folder contains simulated datasets, results, and code used to evaluate the Dual-K Elo rating.
+This folder contains simulated datasets, results, and code used to evaluate the Dual Elo rating.

 ## Folder Structure